ym-789/ym-789/README.md

 ## Hi there 👋
+🌱 I’m currently learning python and ROS.
+It's hard to find a correct sequence for newbie.😭

 <!--
 **ym-789/ym-789** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.